compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 Julia's SSA-form IR comprises a sequence of statements, which can be broken down into a collection of basic blocks.
 Each basic block begins with a (potentially empty) collection of phi nodes, followed by a seqeuence of statements, and potentially finished by a _terminator_ (goto, goto-if-not, return).
-Control flow is dictated by the terminators at the end of basic blocks -- if there is no terminator then we "fall through" to the next statement.
+Control flow is dictated by the terminators at the end of basic blocks -- if there is no terminator then we "fall through" to the next basic block.

-## Julia Compiler's IR Representation
+## Julia Compiler's IR Datastructure

-The Julia compiler represents the IR associated to a signature via an object called `Core.Compiler.IRCode`.
+The Julia compiler represents the IR associated to a signature via a `struct` called `Core.Compiler.IRCode`.
 The statements are given by the `stmts` field, which is a `Core.Compiler.InstructionStream`.
 An `InstructionStream` is a collection of 5 `Vector`s, each of which have the same length.
 The properties of the `n`th statement in the `IR` are given by the `n`th element of each of these vectors.